 Decorative Paper Print Layer

-The thicker central layer which I the third from the top is the core material.
-It is typically made with particle board, high-density fiberboard (HDF), or medium-density fiberboard (MDF) HDF is a step up from MDF and is much harder.
+The thicker central layer is the core material.
+It is typically made with particle board, high-density fiberboard (HDF), or medium-density fiberboard (MDF).
+HDF is a step up from MDF and is much harder.
 The core is the structural element supporting the weight and stresses of foot traffic.

 Backing Stabilizing Layer

 The backing is the stabilizing layer as it provides stability and strength to the laminate board.
 The backing also helps to provide a moisture barrier from the bottom up.
-Laminate flooring is available in styles that have a cushion attached to the backing and those that are installed over a separate padding.
+Laminate flooring is available in styles that have a cushion attached to the backing.
+Others are installed over a separate padding.

 Tongue and Groove

-For most laminate flooring that is manufactured today, the tongue an groove is designed to snap together though originally it was primarily glued together.
+For most laminate flooring that is manufactured today, the tongue an groove is designed to snap together.

 During manufacturing the layered components of laminate flooring are pressed together by one of two methods”